-- Working in a Cherry Picker

-- Scaffolding

-- Working near live edges.
+- Scaffolding - Working near live edges.

 Harnesses must be carrying a CE mark as a sign of their conformity to standard before use and must be manufactured to the EN standard appropriate to the role for which the harness's use is intended.